siennathesane/cesiumdb/README.md

   each.
 I have no idea if this is a mismatch of my expectations or a gross inability of mine to optimize it further.
   Every optimization I've tried is 5-20% slower (including my own cache-optimized min heap) than this.
 - [ ] Write some kind of auto-configuration for the generalized configs.
-- [ ] Add `grow` API to the filesystem.
-This will result in fragmentation

 ## License